dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ## Multi-window support

-.NET MAUI 9 Preview 7 adds the ability to bring a specific window to the front with the `Application.Current.ActivateWindow` method:
+.NET MAUI 9 Preview 7 adds the ability to bring a specific window to the front on Mac Catalyst and Windows with the `Application.Current.ActivateWindow` method:

 ```csharp
 Application.Current!.ActivateWindow(windowToActivate);